Battle of the Valerik River: Casualties

 29 Russian horses were killed and 42 injured.

-The rebels left 150 dead on the battlefield.
+The rebels were reported to have left 150 dead on the battlefield. although Lermontov stated in a letter that 600 bodies were left by the rebels.
 According to the reports of spies, Ahberdila Muhammad was shot in the leg.
-Lermontov stated in a letter that 600 bodies were left by the rebels.

-According to the French ambassador in Tbilisi de La Chapelle, the Tsarist forces lost 1400 soldiers and 45 officers.

 Results and implications

 After crossing the Valerik, the Galafeyev detachment moved to Achkhoy, meeting no further serious resistance.
 Some minor clashes and skirmishes continued.

 Local residents said that the rebels had been sure that the Russians would not be able to cross the Valerik, so at Achkhoy and other nearby villages the residents did not leave until the Russians actually arrived.
 Here the Galafeyev detachment was met by troops under Major General Ivan Labyntsev who had been performing similar operations in Eastern Chechnya.
 On 14 July the Galafeyev detachment returned to Groznaya.

 However the reports by the French ambassador de La Chapelle in Tbilisi the losses of the Tsarist forces were much greater than what they admitted.
 In 2021 several French reports and letters from the 1839-1844's were released.
 Among them were the letters and reports from the French ambassador De la Chapelle living in Tbilisi, Georgia.
 According to him the Tsarist forces lost up to 1400 soldiers and 45 officers in the battle at Valerik river.
 These losses were so great that Galafeyev and the Tsarist forces had to retreat early in haste to the Grozny fortress.
 De la Chapelle also noted that the Chechens were hardly subdued.